How To Make Paracord Survival Bracelets | DIY Survival Prepping

 16. Shark Bone Paracord Survival Bracelet

 On top of looking really cool, this weave is great for keeping a good amount of paracord on hand without too much bulk.
+On the other hand, this might be a bit more complicated for beginners to follow.

 17. iPhone Paracord Reinforcement